GiridharKarnik/Cucumber-jvm-extentreporter/README.md

 Whenever you need to take a screenshot push the name of the step and screenshot name to the object within the ExtentFormatter object.

 `ExtentFormatter.imageStepHashMap.put(stepName,fileName);`

+And please don't hesitate to contact me at giridhar.co@live.com if you face any trouble using it.